fivequarters/fusebit.io/src/_blog/_posts/api-monitoring-and-alerting.md

 ## Free Health Monitoring and Alerting with Google Sheets and Slack

 The basic idea is to set up a Google Spreadsheet with a custom Apps Script triggered every minute.
 The script issues an HTTP GET request against the URL of your API to check for its health (2xx is good, anything else is bad - you may need to add an endpoint like this to your app).
-The result is then stored in the spreadsheet itself and used to create a health dashboard and a health histogram.
+The result data is then collected in the spreadsheet itself and used to create a health dashboard and a health histogram.
 In addition, the Apps Script sends a notification to Slack using Slack Incoming Webhooks whenever the status of your API changes.
 This way you can get the 2:45 am alerts that you were so yearning for.

 The good news is that we at [Fusebit](https://fusebit.io) have already created this spreadsheet for you so that you can just make a copy, configure, and profit.
 Let’s go!